EvidentSecurity/esp-sdk-java/docs/UserAttributionsApi.md

 UserAttributionsApi apiInstance = new UserAttributionsApi();
-Integer externalAccountId = 56; // Integer | The ID of the external account to update the user attributions of String cloudtrailName = "cloudtrailName_example"; // String | The name of the cloudetrail associated with the user attribution.
+Integer externalAccountId = 56; // Integer | The ID of the external account to update the user attributions of String include = "include_example"; // String | Related objects that can be included in the response:  organization, sub_organization, team, scan_intervals, disabled_signatures, suppressions, azure_group, credentials See Including Objects for more information.
-String include = "include_example"; // String | Related objects that can be included in the response:  organization, sub_organization, team, scan_intervals, disabled_signatures, suppressions, azure_group, credentials See Including Objects for more information. try {
+String cloudtrailName = "cloudtrailName_example"; // String | The name of the cloudetrail associated with the user attribution. try {
-    ExternalAccount result = apiInstance.update(externalAccountId, cloudtrailName, include);
+    ExternalAccount result = apiInstance.update(externalAccountId, include, cloudtrailName);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling UserAttributionsApi#update");